 At El Cubo production continues to be sourced primarily from the Dolores, Villalpando, San Nicolas and Santa Cecilia veins.
-The Company plans to ramp up mine output in Q2, 2015 from 1,550 tpd - the current El Cubo plant capacity - to 2,200 tpd.
-The additional 650 tpd of mine production at El Cubo will come primarily from the V-Asunción mine area, which has thicker mineralized zones amenable to long hole mining, and the Santa Cecilia mine area, which has narrower but higher grade veins, and will be processed at Endeavour's Bolañitos plant, located 18 kilometres away in the same district, which has available capacity and comparable circuits to El Cubo.
+Mine output ramped up in Q2, 2015 from 1,550 tpd to 2,200 tpd.
+The additional 650 tpd of mine production at El Cubo is coming primarily from the V-Asunción mine area, which has thicker mineralized zones amenable to long hole mining, and the Santa Cecilia mine area, which has higher grade veins amenable to cut-and-fill mining.
+The additional tonnage isbeing processed at Endeavour's Bolañitos plant, located 18 kilometres away in the same district, which has available capacity and comparable circuits to El Cubo.
 Management continues to focus on accelerated mine development and operational training needed to make improvements sustainable over the longer term.
+In Q2, slightly slower ramp up of the mine expansion and lower ore grades has result in the El Cubo operation falling behind production guidance for the year, however management anticipates guidance will be met by year end.